thomhines/interactive-media-ii/Day 02.md

 	Just one last reminder that you should always post your HW to WordPress.
 If you want credit for your work, take the extra 30 seconds.

-4. **jQuery ExTrA CrEdiT!!!!**

-	For any of you who are interested in learning more about jQuery or want to get a small bump in their grade, finish the [jQuery Track](http://www.codecademy.com/tracks/jquery) on codecademy, and post a screen shot of your completed lessons to the blog.

 ### Useful Links